 Speed skating is, by comparison, a small sport in BC.
 Clubs are encouraged to take active steps to maintain and build the local speed skating community.
-As BC emerges from Phase 1 and moves into Phases 2 and 3 of BC's Restart Plan, individuals will be returning to a 'new normal', which may include a simpler and more local lifestyle.
+As BC emerges from early Phases of BC's Restart Plan, individuals will be returning to a 'new normal', which may include a simpler and more local lifestyle.